RikuVan/svelte-custom-stores-demo/README.md

 ```

-The `produce` function is curried, so it may be a bit tricky to see what is happening immediately in the update function.
-You will pass in a function, together with the previous state, that will then take a new state.
+The `produce` function takes an initial `base state` followed by an update function in which immer passes the `draft state` to the update function, so it may be a bit tricky to see what is happening in the update method at first glance.
+Immer's `produce` also has a curried version which we will use later.
 Here is one way you could use it in your buttons.

 ```js
 <script>